What are wrist fractures?

 Wrist injuries are more than just a crack or break in the bone: they tend to involve the ulna (thinner bone) with the injury usually causing disruption of the joint between radius and ulna.
 There are associated soft tissue injuries that cannot be appreciated on normal X-rays.
-The TFCC (triangular fibro cartilage complex) is a meniscus type structure in the wrist that stabilises the radius and ulna, and can be involved in up to 70% of wrist fractures.
+The TFCC (triangular fibrocartilage complex) is a meniscus type structure in the wrist that stabilises the radius and ulnar and can be involved in up to 70% of wrist fractures.
 There might be associated carpal (scaphoid) bone fractures with other ligament injuries in up to 20% of wrist fractures.

-Most wrist fractures can be treated in a cast or splint to immobilise the wrist and thereby facilitate bone healing.
-In displaced or unstable wrist fractures, the best treatment is to operate to reduce the bone fragments in the correct position and to then stabilise the fracture by fitting a plate, which keeps the bone fragments in a reduced position.
+Most wrist fractures can be treated with a cast or splint to immobilise the wrist and thereby facilitate bone healing.
+In displaced or unstable wrist fractures, the best treatment is wrist surgery to reduce the bone fragments in the correct position and to then stabilise the fracture by fitting a plate, which keeps the bone fragments in a reduced position.
 This is called an open reduction and internal fixation (ORIF).
 A stable fixation facilitates early mobilisation and ensures a good outcome.